 These are typically structured as limited liability partnerships, with the general partner serving as a portfolio manager and making investment decisions and the other partners serving as investors.

-The investor partners are super-rich institutions, professionals and wealthy individuals (as the minimum investment amount ranges from $250,000 to $1m).
+The investor partners are super-rich institutions, professionals and wealthy individuals (the minimum investment amount ranges from $250,000 to $1m).
 Investment in hedge funds is generally for a lock-in period of one year and so.

-The funds offered by all partners, including all general partners are pooled and then invested into different financial assets, including derivatives.
+The funds offered by all partners, including all general partners, are pooled and then invested into different financial assets, including derivatives.
 The investment strategy employed by these funds is usually dynamic and flexible.
-The funds will take any steps legal, for instance, leverage as well as short, long swaps, futures, swaps derivatives and other options on the international and domestic markets to earn high returns on the investments that the investors make.
+The funds will take any steps legal, for instance, leverage and short, long swaps, futures, swaps derivatives and other options on the international and domestic markets to earn high returns on the investments that the investors make.

 Hedge funds are subject to the same market rules and regulations as any trader.

-There are no such limitations on the hedge funds as are applicable to the other pooled investments like mutual funds.
+There are no such limitations on the hedge funds as apply to the other pooled investments like mutual funds.